natanael-b/make-portable/README.md

 - `--desktop=` defines the desktop file
 - `--appdir=` defines the where `AppDir` will be located
 - `--autoclose=` defines how long the command will be analyzed (in seconds)
+- `--lock-gtk-theme=` specify the GTK theme that application shold use
 - `--keep-config` maintains user-defined configuration, the application must support the `XDG_CONFIG_HOME` environment variable to work
 - `--installable-package` make an AppDir filesystem structure ready to package as traditional Linux packaging (.deb, .rpm, .apk...)
 - `--build-appimage` build an AppImage from resulting `AppDir`